 My benchwork design was inspired by an article from long ago in Model Railroader about bookshelf benchwork.
 The author used C shaped plywood pieces on either end of two 14 inch deep panels that formed a top and bottom.
 The bottom was used to support track and scenery while the top was a book shelf.
 He used slotted adjustable shelf supports to mount his benchwork to the wall.

 I chose to fasten horizontal furring strips to the wall to provide a place to attach my own E shaped support brackets.
 These brackets support 2 in. foam on 1/4 in.
 Masonite panels which form the base for the scenery and track sub-roadbed.

 While a helix is the most common way to connect the two decks, I intended to use an operating incline to raise and lower cars from one deck to the other.
 However after having difficulty constructing and operating the incline I decided that running trains between decks would be more fun, but only if I could avoid a multi-turn helix.

-For the flat areas of Arcadia and Eagle Harbor I acquired several second hand 2 X 4 pieces of Sievers open grid benchwork.
-Making the construction of the Arcadia & Betsey River Railroad quite a mix of modified L girder, open grid and special purpose benchwork styles.
+For the flat areas of Arcadia and Eagle Harbor I acquired several second hand 2 ft.
+X 4 ft. pieces of Sievers open grid benchwork.
+Making the construction of the Arcadia & Betsey River Railroad quite a mix of modified L-girder, open grid and special purpose benchwork styles.